Understand the facts!

 Over recent years, changes in regulations have seen cannabis become legal for recreational use in several states across the US.
-We have certainly come a long way since the days when smoking weed was a hush-hush activity; from the medical use of weed to treat various conditions and symptoms (such as pain and nausea), to the growing acceptance of recreational products that have been made from pot, an increasing number of people are open to the role that cannabis plays in their lives.
+We have certainly come a long way since the days when smoking weed was a hush-hush activity.

+Nowadays, people use weed to treat various conditions and symptoms, such as pain and nausea.
+There is also a growing acceptance of recreational products that are made from marijuana.
+An increasing number of people are open to the role that cannabis could play in their lives.

-But just because there is less secrecy around cannabis use, doesn’t mean that it’s safe – especially for those who smoke pot every day of their lives just for fun.
-Scientists aren’t exactly sure how long-term cannabis use affects the body, but there are a few studies that suggest it may cause several health problems over time.
+While there is less secrecy around cannabis use, this doesn’t mean that it is entirely safe.
+This is particularly true for heavy users.
+Scientists aren’t exactly sure how long-term cannabis use affects the body.
+However, there are a few studies that suggest it may cause several health problems over time.

-“While scientists aren’t sure yet of the long-term health effects of marijuana use, several studies have pointed out some potential adverse factors…”
+While scientists aren’t sure yet of the long-term health effects of marijuana use, several studies have pointed out some potential adverse factors…

-Marijuana and the endocannabinoid system
+Marijuana and the Endocannabinoid System

 THC mimics substances known as endocannabinoids, which the human body produces naturally.
-Endocannabinoids work in the brain by controlling the production of neurotransmitters, which are chemical substances that facilitate the communication between the central nervous system and other parts of the body.
+Endocannabinoids work in the brain by controlling the production of neurotransmitters.
+Neurotransmitters are chemical substances that facilitate communication between the central nervous system and other parts of the body.

 - Relax muscles

 - Protect damaged tissue

 Because endocannabinoids are very important, there are readymade receptors in the brain for them.
 Marijuana is unique in that phytocannabinoids like THC mimic the function of natural endocannabinoids in our bodies.